tailriskai/passage-swift/README.md

 A lightweight native Swift SDK for integrating Passage into iOS apps.
 This document focuses on the external, user‑facing API only.

+For complete integration guides and examples, visit our [documentation](https://docs.getpassage.ai/).

 ## Requirements

 - iOS 13+